Insights Corporate Tax

 Corporate Tax Return Filing UAE: The 9-Month Deadline Explained

-How UAE corporate tax return filing works — one return per tax period via EmaraTax within 9 months, IFRS-based computation, and 7-year record-keeping.
+UAE corporate tax return filing — one return per tax period via EmaraTax within 9 months, the Article 53 contents, and 7-year record-keeping.

 Key takeaways

-1. One corporate tax return per tax period, filed via EmaraTax within 9 months of the period end
+- One corporate tax return per tax period, filed via EmaraTax within 9 months of the period end under Article 53(1)

-2. The same 9-month date is the deadline to pay the tax due — filing and payment are not separate clocks
+- The same 9-month date is the deadline to pay the tax due under Article 48 — filing and payment are not separate clocks

-5. Some taxable persons must maintain and submit audited financial statements alongside the return
+- Some taxable persons must maintain audited financial statements under Ministerial Decision No. 84 of 2025

-6. Records supporting the return must be kept for seven years — late filing and late payment both carry penalties
+- Article 56 requires records supporting the return to be kept for seven years; late filing and late payment both carry penalties

 One return, one deadline, no advance filing